-There were 6 reported incidents of stalking in the 2019-2020 academic year.
-Of these reports, 2 Complainants elected an informal resolution, and 3 did not have a resolution available as the Complainant did not respond.
-One report of stalking moved forward to formal resolution at the request of the Title IX Coordinator, as this was repeated behavior impacting several members of the community over a period of time.
-That Respondent was separated from Dartmouth.
+There were 17 reported incidents of stalking in the 2020-21 academic year.
+Of these reports, 13 did not have a resolution available or requested, 3 elected a formal resolution, and 1 Complainant elected an informal resolution.
+Two reports of stalking moved forward to formal resolution at the request of the Title IX Coordinator, as this was repeated behavior impacting several members of the community.